-Student Learning Outcome IDEA Objective (Spring 2016) Assignments Used to "By the end of this course, students should be able to" Assess Describe the major historical themes, events, and personalities in European history from 1789-1914 Gaining a basic understanding of the subject (e.g. factual knowledge, methods, principles, generalizations, theories).
-Exams 1, 2 and 3 Articulate how their faith interacts with their understanding of psychological principles Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures.
-Critical thinking papers Compare and contrast different methods of treating knee injury in sport Learning to apply course materials (to improve thinking, problem solving, and decisions).
-Research paper, Exam #2 Write clearly and concisely, using the writing style of the American Psychological Association Literature review, survey paper, APA worksheets Acquiring skills in working with others as a member of a team.
+Student Learning Outcome Assignments Used to

+"By the end of this course, Assess

+students should be able to"

+themes, events, and personalities in Gaining a basic understanding of the subject (e.g. factual knowledge, methods, principles, generalizations, theories).
+Exams 1, 2 and 3 Developing knowledge and understanding of diverse perspectives, global awareness, or other cultures.
+Critical thinking papers Learning to apply course materials (to improve thinking, problem solving, and decisions).
+Research paper, Exam #2 the writing style of the American , , , , Literature review, survey paper, APA worksheets Acquiring skills in working with others as a member of a team.
 Developing creative capacities (inventing; designing; writing; performing in art, music, drama, etc.) Gaining a broader understanding and appreciation of intellectual/cultural activity (music, science, literature, etc.) Developing skill in expressing myself orally or in writing.
 Learning how to find, evaluate, and use resources to explore a topic in depth.
 Developing ethical reasoning and/or ethical decision making.
 Learning to analyze and critically evaluate ideas, arguments, and points of view.
 Learning to apply knowledge and skills to benefit others or serve the public good.
 Learning appropriate methods for collecting, analyzing, and interpreting numerical information.